Lurk/clink/readme.md

 # clink
-Have you ever pasted a link in messenger and deleted all those fbclid, utm_source, utm_campaign, and utm_medium GET params by hands?
+Have you ever pasted a link in messenger and deleted all those fbclid, utm_source, utm_campaign, utm_medium GET params by hands?
 Clink does it for you.

 It sits quietly in the background, and if you copy a link to the clipboard, clink automatically removes those params for you.